 The ultimate goal of bionic hands is to replicate natural abilities.
-For this to happen, bionic hands will need to provide advanced sensory feedback.
-This is not only a matter of reconnecting users to their surroundings through touch.
+For this to happen, bionic hands need to provide sensory feedback to end-users.
+This is not only a matter of reconnecting users to their surroundings.
 It is also critical for perfecting user control.

 A Daunting Task

-Without these capabilities, users of bionic hands are forced to visually guide every nuance of hand movement and use — a process that is often slow, frustrating, and tiring.
+Without these capabilities, users of bionic hands are forced to visually guide every nuance of hand movement — a process that is often slow, frustrating, and tiring.

-Unfortunately, it’s going to take us a while to make bionic hands that provide the same type of sensory feedback as their natural counterparts.
+Unfortunately, it’s going to take a while for bionic hands to provide the same level of sensory feedback as their natural counterparts.
 First, we’ll need to take some baby steps.